HairdressingProject/HairdressingApp/README.md

 > The `-b` flag creates a new branch.

 #### 4 - Update your branch to a more recent version
+The master branch should now always be the most up-to-date one.

-For this step, you can use any remote branch that has recent commits.
-For instance:
+~~For this step, you can use any remote branch that has recent commits.
+For instance:~~

-`git merge origin/master-d` or `git merge origin/master-g`
+~~`git merge origin/master-d` or `git merge origin/master-g`~~

 #### Frontend